romdalf/AaaS/README.md

 The only one requirement is to have a running kubernetes cluster deployed either on-prem or in any cloud providers.

 ## preparing the cluster
-### ingress and cert-manager
+### ingress and cert-manager (optional)
 Note: this part is depending of the type of Kubernetes cluster deployment.
 This repo example has been tested successfully with DigitalOcean Kubernetes Service.
 Using helm, the following commands have to be perfomed:
 ```
 helm repo add ingress-nginx https://kubernetes.github.io/ingress-nginx